5. Calling generated code¶

 , which indicates we do not care about filling this output.

 The span type itself resides in the wrenfold runtime, a small header only C++17 library that provides an n-dimensional span type used to pass arguments to and from generated functions.
-You should ensure these headers are on your project’s include path.
+You should copy these headers into your project (like all of wrenfold, they are MIT licensed) - or otherwise ensure they are on your include path.

 In the interest of providing a complete example, we will assume you have a custom matrix type that looks something like: